What Is The Silvertown Tunnel?

 Zoomable version on Wikipedia

 The nearby Blackwall Tunnels are frequently congested or blocked, leading to long, polluting tailbacks.
-The Silvertown Tunnel will provide extra capacity, and add redundancy that will help if the existing tunnels are blocked (happens almost daily).
-The scheme will also open up more bus routes across the river.
+The Silvertown Tunnel is designed to provide extra capacity, and add redundancy that will help if the existing tunnels are blocked (happens almost daily).
+The scheme also opens up more bus routes across the river.

 A tunnel boring machine at its start point for the Silvertown Tunnel